C++20 Range Adaptors and Range Factories

 The properties I’m talking about:

-• The range’s traversal category.
+operator*gives you.
+This could be a language reference type (the reference type ofvector<int>isint&) but it does not have to be.
+Nothing in this post will refer to the range’s value type. - The range’s traversal category.
 There are five traversal categories: input, forward, bidirectional, random access, and contiguous.
 An adapted range’s traversal category may differ from the input range’s traversal category, and it’s important to understand how.
 Typically, a range adaptor will have a ceiling for the category that it can pass through - in this case I will use the phrase “at most X” to indicate that the resulting traversal category is the weaker category between the input range’s category and X.

-• Under what conditions is the range a common range?
-A range is a common range if begin(r) and end(r) return the same type.
+begin(r)andend(r)return the same type.
 In other words, that a range’s iterator type and sentinel type have the same type.
 The C++17 standard library only supports common ranges, C++20 starts supporting having a distinct sentinel type.
-To this end, many range adaptors try hard to be common ranges in order to ensure maximum comaptibility with preexisting algorithms.
+To this end, many range adaptors try hard to be common ranges in order to ensure maximum comaptibility with preexisting algorithms. - Under what conditions is the range a sized range?
+Can it provide an

-• Under what conditions is the range a borrowed range?
+constobject of the adapted range type, is it actually still a range that I can iterate over?
+This is not the case for all C++20 ranges. - Under what conditions is the range a borrowed range?
 This means that if you have an iterator into the range, and the range is destroyed, the iterator still does not dangle.

 There are a few conventions I use in this post in order to be a bit terse hopefully without losing meaning, which are basically a rough mix of Rust and Haskell syntax: